-This easy Maple Muffins taste just like a warm stack of buttered pancakes with maple syrup!
+This easy maple muffins taste just like a warm stack of buttered pancakes with maple syrup!
 They mix up quickly and are the perfect good morning muffin.

 The light streusel topping provides a lovely crunchy top to these muffins, best enjoyed fresh from the oven (I found the crunch disappeared with time and even with freezing).
 I sprinkled mine with a few maple flakes, just because I had some around.
 A bit of maple sugar would also be nice if you have some.

-Good Morning Maple Muffins
+Get the Recipe: Morning Maple Muffins

 For the Muffins: